 DC Output Connector

 The output connector is a Phoenix Contact #1825161 and mates with a Phoenix Contact #1825352 or equivalent.
 Pin #1 is the right most pin when viewed from the rear of the supply.
-See .
+See Table 17.

 Table 17: Power Supply DC Output Connector